 I haven’t blogged in a long time, so I decided to get some help in writing this blog post.
-I asked some of my past wedding clients to offer their advice for couples who are starting to plan their wedding.
+I asked some of my past wedding clients to offer their wedding planning advice for new wedding couples.

 There’s a ton of advice out there when it comes to planning a wedding.
 Between blogs, magazines, social media and family/friends it’s almost impossible to know where to start.
 I hope this post and the down-to-earth opinions in it help you start your planning on the right foot.

 Taylor and Kyle, Earth to Table: The Farm

 Everyone will tell you that the day flies by, and it totally does.
 Make sure to carve out time to really connect with your new husband/wife throughout the day and night, even if it means building it into your itinerary.
 We took a few minutes to be by ourselves right after the ceremony and it’s a moment in the day that felt like it was truly just ours.
 It’s so easy to be pulled in different directions throughout the day by friends, family, and vendors needing your attention, so be intentional about spending your night together.

 Flowers: Lush Florals

 Since I was little, my mom always told me to have the wedding I wanted to have, no matter what everyone else thought.
 Weddings bring with them a lot of opinions – invited or not – and it is up to you and your partner to have the day that you both envision.
 Everyone else has had or will have their own wedding day, but this is your time to make it yours.
 That advice guided all of our decision making, and honestly, made us so happy to look around and see everything we wanted brought to life.